maxbeizer/NSS-Skip-Theory-101/README.md

 <h2>Overview</h2>
 <p>This project is the first "resume" project as part of the RoR module
 of the Nashville Software School.
-The project is to be written entirely in Ruby, using only the Standard Library.</p>
+The project is to be written entirely in Ruby, using only the Standard Library (the "colorize" gem was also allowed/ added).</p>

 <p>The idea behind this particular project is to create a program that
 incorporates basic Western Music theory for educational purposes.The